2Fort

-2Fort, also known by its file name ctf_2fort, is a multiplayer map playable in the first-person shooter games Quake Team Fortress, Team Fortress Classic, Team Fortress 2, and in the multiplayer mods Fortress Forever and Team Fortress 2 Classic.
+2Fort (filename ctf_2fort), also known as the fictional town of Teufort in the comics, is a multiplayer map playable in the first-person shooter games Quake Team Fortress, Team Fortress Classic, Team Fortress 2, and in the multiplayer mods Fortress Forever and Team Fortress 2 Classified.
 Consisting of two similar buildings separated by a short bridge and a moat, each team must fight their way into the opposing team's building and capture the flag, a briefcase of papers called the Intelligence, from an underground base concealed beneath.
 Released as a launch map for Team Fortress 2, 2Fort was critically acclaimed as an iconic map for the series, and one of the best first-person shooter maps of all time.

 Level design

 2Fort is a symmetrical map, with each team's intelligence located in an underground fortress beneath the two buildings, identical in layout but differing cosmetically.
 The design allows players to "come together and battle it out along the center bridge".
 The map is designed so that each class can take a different tactical approach, such as Heavies and Medics fighting along the bridge while Spies and Engineers can attempt to sneak through the sewers.
 The layout of the map remained largely untouched between Team Fortress and its sequel.